roshsayyaparaju/rebalance_scheduler/README.md

 Use the respective tabs in the navigation bar to add, edit, or delete team members and indexes.

+### Managing Daily Tasks

+1. Navigate to the Tasks tab in the navigation menu
+2. View tasks organized by company and time of day
+3. Use the time slot tabs to switch between different times of day
+4. Click "Sign Off" on completed task groups
+5. When signing off, confirm you've completed all subtasks for that group
+6. View recent sign-offs in the history panel on the right

 ## Project Structure

 ```